 jose joined Watsi on June 22nd, 2015.
-Six years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Malaso, a six-month-old baby girl from Kenya, to fund a life-saving colostomy for her birth condition.
+Seven years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Shee, a 23-year-old refugee from Thailand, to fund surgery so she can pursue her passion for teaching.

 jose has funded healthcare for 76 patients in 11 countries.